 Rome managed the lands obtained by this peace agreement with the king of Pergamon (Bergama) II. to Eumenes.

 The domination of the Kingdom of Pergamon BC.
 It continues until 133.
 On this date, King of Pergamon III.
 Just before Attalos’ death, he left the lands under his rule to Rome with a will.
 Both Ephesus and Pergamon BC.
 It is connected to the Province of Asia founded by Rome in 129 BC.
 After the establishment of the province of Asia, Roman merchants began to be seen in Ephesus.

 The biggest change is seen in the tax system in this period.
-Rome taxes are not collected directly from the city, from the people of the city, but from the tenants (publicani).
-The lands, public structures, construction sites, mines, saltpans, fishing grounds, are leased to tenants, publicanis for five years, they make a down payment to Rome, then these publicanis use them to remove the rent they give to the state treasury (Aerarium Populi Romani) from the public.
+Rome taxes are not collected directly from the city, from the people of the city, but from the tenants (publican).
+The lands, public structures, construction sites, mines, saltpans, and fishing grounds, are leased to tenants, and publicans for five years, they make a down payment to Rome, then these publicans use them to remove the rent they give to the state treasury (aerarium Populi Romani) from the public.

-Mithridates is acclaimed as savior.
+Mithridates is acclaimed as a savior.
 VI.
-Mithridates comes to Ephesus and orders all italics living in the province of Asia to be killed.
+Mithridates comes to Ephesus and orders all Italics living in the province of Asia to be killed.
 Thousands of Italics are killed. (approximately 80,000 people) Roman statues are broken.
 Rome VI.
-He sends a commander named L. Cornelius Sulla on Mithridates, defeats Mithridates, and punishes Ephesus and the Ephesians.
+He sends a commander named L. Cornelius Sulla to Mithridates, defeats Mithridates, and punishes Ephesus and the Ephesians.
 He re-establishes the dominance of Rome in Ephesus.

 What is BC?
 He loses the war at Actium in 31 BC, and Rome’s civil war ends.
 The Roman Republic failed and Octavian Augustus died in BC.
 Declared his empire in Rome in 27 BC.
 The new state administration is created and the Imperial period begins.